mechmotum/mechmotum.github.io/content/pages/jobs/ski-jump-impact-model-validation.rst

 thus the internship will need to start in at least by July to prepare for data collection in August.

+More information on past research in on this topic can be found on the `ski jump research page <{filename}/pages/research/ski-jump-safety.rst>`_.

 .. _Prinoth: https://www.prinoth.com

 References